 - Unhealthy diets are heavily influenced by unhealthy, obesogenic food environments, which in turn are influenced by the degree to which healthy food policies are implemented.

-- On average, 36% of the food bill for ultra-processed foods and drinks, many of which are unhealthy.
+- On average, 36% of the food bill for unhealthy foods and drinks.

 - There are about 3 times as many fast food outlets and convenience stores per 10,000 people in the most versus the least deprived communities

 - Children are exposed to on average 8 ads for unhealthy food per hour during their peak television viewing time.